Stop the Spread – Cleaning and Disinfecting Commercial Properties

 A deep clean means thorough cleaning and disinfecting of an area including cleaning behind areas and equipment and less commonly touched surfaces to ensure the spread of infection is minimised.
 It may also include scrubbing floors and carpets, dusting high ceilings and scrubbing within cupboards.
 Effective disinfection can be achieved through proper use of the correct chemicals that may vary depending on area and surface.

-During these uncertain times, look to Jani-King to help support your business.
+Jani-King can help support your business with its cleaning needs.
 Whether you are seeking more regular cleans or emergency deep cleaning, we can provide services to businesses to minimise the spread of harmful germs and bacteria to the wider community.
 Our expert local teams have a wide range of experience in providing cost-effective commercial cleaning services to businesses from all sectors and are trained on all the latest regulations and use the right equipment to ensure your facility is disinfected and healthy for all.